 Le contrat d'association est celui par lequel les parties conviennent de poursuivre un but commun autre que la réalisation de bénéfices pécuniaires à partager entre les membres de l'association.
+A contract of association is a contract by which the parties agree to pursue a common goal other than the making of pecuniary profits to be shared between the members of the association.

 La seule indivision de biens existant entre plusieurs personnes ne fait pas présumer leur intention de former une société ou une association.
+Mere indivision of property existing between several persons does not create a presumption of their intention to form a partnership or an association.